 We see much more political will to address homelessness both within the United Nations and in Member States.
 The key to successfully moving this will towards action will be coming together as one global movement, with people with lived experience, service providers, government, and academia, speaking powerfully for how homelessness should be addressed both within our countries and internationally.

 Why the UN?

 The UN is the world’s largest and most influential supranational body.
 The UN has also taken on responsibility for tracking global poverty through the Sustainable Development Goals.
 These Goals forget to track homelessness – but how can we track global poverty if we forget to track its most visible manifestation?
 The UN leadership in describing, measuring, and tracking reductions in homelessness will accelerate global efforts to implement effective solutions.
-In February 2020, the UN issued the first resolution on homelessness in three decades, at the 58th Session of the Commission for Social Development, including a definition and a call to members states to measure it Now the resolution has to be passed by the Economic and Social Council and, later in 2020, the General Assembly.
-Never before has there been a better opportunity to call on the UN to lead the effort to end homelessness.

 Homelessness and the SDGs

-Our staff have been invited speakers at the United Nations Expert Group Meeting on “Affordable housing and social protection systems for all to address homelessness,” the 2018 CSocD Civil Society Forum, the UN Habitat 2019 Urban October event on sustainable and resilient cities, and others.
+Our staff has been invited speakers at the United Nations Expert Group Meeting on “Affordable housing and social protection systems for all to address homelessness,” the 2018 CSocD Civil Society Forum, the UN Habitat 2019 Urban October event on sustainable and resilient cities, and others.